pnalla/wholesaleapp/README.md

 Technologies used: Springboot, Java8, Gradle, PostgresSql, Flyway

-Docker is required to run component and blackbox tests
+1.Docker is required to run blackbox tests

-I have used mapstructs to map the objects easily.
+2.I have used mapstructs to map the objects easily.

-Implemented versioning of the api's
+3.Implemented versioning of the api's
+4. custom exception "DataNotFound" is thrown if the data doesn't exists
+5. Added mapstruct implementaion to show extra skills

 DDl Scripts:
   CREATE TABLE account (